Riparo/nougat/docs/README.md

 ## routing in section

-when designing API, specially the RESTFULAPI, the limits of authority are very important. misuzu provide precise definition of routing.
+when designing API, specially the RESTFULAPI, the limits of authority are very important. nougat provide precise definition of routing.

-misuzu allow section to define mostly HTTP method: `HEAD`, `GET`, `POST`, `PUT`, `DELETE`, `HEAD`, `PATCH`, `OPTIONS`, which has a decorator to bind a url:
+nougat allow section to define mostly HTTP method: `HEAD`, `GET`, `POST`, `PUT`, `DELETE`, `HEAD`, `PATCH`, `OPTIONS`, which has a decorator to bind a url:

 ```python
 @section.get('/')